fanktc/gitlab-ci-course/README.txt

 to build the image, use:

-docker build --network host -t docusaurus .
+  docker build -t docusaurus .

+example on how to run the image with custom port: docker run -it --rm -p 3001:3000 docusaurus

+example on how to run with standard exposed ports from the Dockerfile docker run -it --rm -P docusaurus